xtr0py/dnscrypt-proxy-2-docker/README.md

 This image comes with a configuration which:

-* Looks up queries via DNS-over-HTTPS (DoH) to Google Public DNS (8.8.8.8) and Cloudflare DNS (1.1.1.1)
+* Looks up queries via DNS-over-HTTPS (DoH) and DNSCrypt
+* all DNSSEC/no logging/ no filtering servers enabled
 * Listens on all interfaces

 You can run with this configuration:

-`docker run -p 53:53/udp faicker/dnscrypt-proxy-2`
+`docker run -p 53:53/udp xtr0py/dnscrypt-proxy-2`

 If you wish to override the configuration:

-`docker run -p 53:53/udp  -v /path/to/dnscrypt-proxy.toml:/config/dnscrypt-proxy.toml faicker/dnscrypt-proxy-2`
+`docker run -p 53:53/udp  -v /path/to/dnscrypt-proxy.toml:/config/dnscrypt-proxy.toml xtr0py/dnscrypt-proxy-2`